InQuartik and IPwe Announce Strategic Alliance

 TAIPEI, Taiwan and HONG KONG and PARIS, June 26, 2018 /PRNewswire/ -- InQuartik Co.
 Ltd. (InQuartik) and IPwe, Inc. (IPwe) today announced at a press conference in Taipei that InQuartik and IPwe have entered into a strategic alliance.
 InQuartik is dedicated to developing intuitive intelligence tools that transform big data into the most actionable insights and impactful analytics to drive business decisions.
 InQuartik's lead product is Patentcloud™, which provides cloud-based patent intelligence tools and patent management solutions.
 IPwe is creating a blockchain and artificial intelligence enabled global patent market and its products include the Global Patent Registry™, the world's first blockchain enabled global patent registry, and the IPwe Platform™ for traditional and new patent transactions.

 InQuartik was founded by and is led by Y.P.
 Jou, who is widely recognized as one of the world's most experienced and influential patent transactional specialists.
 Y.P.
-Jou has for over 30 years acted as a senior executive and advisor to some of the largest patent owners in the world.
-IPwe was founded by Erich Spangenberg, Pascal Asselot, Prof. George Karypis and Dan Bork, with a team that brings unparalleled experience in patents, AI and blockchain.
+Jou has for over 30-years acted as a senior executive and advisor to some of the largest patent owners in the world.
+IPwe was founded by Erich Spangenberg, Pascal Asselot, Prof. George Karypis and Dan Bork, with a team that brings unparalled experience in patents, AI and blockchain.

 About InQuartik: InQuartik was founded with a commitment to uncover the most insightful and impactful intelligence.
 To do this, we utilize high-quality data, innovative software, artificial intelligence technology, and big data solutions to provide advanced analytics and actionable insights.
 For press inquiries, contact InQuartik's Marketing Director at jeremyjuan@inquartik.com.
 For product information, contact InQuartik's Senior Product Director at leonhsu@inquartik.com.